CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.3.1 Web applications.md

 When an attacker automates a web application's capabilities, it can perform numerous operations in a short amount of time, effectively performing repetitive attacks against the web application.
 With the help of a repeated login process, eg B. valid combinations of user name and password systematically determined (brute force) or lists with valid user name generated (enumeration).
 In addition, repeated invocation of resource-intensive features (such as complex database queries) for application-level denial-of-service attacks may be abused.

 ### 2 8 Insufficient Session Management of Web Applications
 If an unauthorized person detects a user's session ID due to inadequate session management, it can use the web application in the context of that session.
 As a result, z.
 For example, an attacker could interact with the web application as a legitimate authenticated user without knowing the actual credentials.
-For example, a session fixation attack allows an attacker to first assign a session ID from the web application and submit it to the victim (for example, via a link in an e-mail).
+For example, in a session fixation attack, an attacker can first assign a session ID from the web application and submit it to the victim (for example, via a link in an email).
 If the victim follows this link and subsequently authenticates himself to the web application with the session ID transmitted by the attacker, the attacker can then use the application with the session ID known to him.
 In this way, it is possible for him to access the web application in the security context of the attacked user and thus to use functions.

 3 requirements
 ---------------

 The following are specific requirements for Web application protection.
 Basically, the IT operation is responsible for meeting the requirements.
 Deviations from this are mentioned separately in the corresponding requirements.
 The Information Security Officer (ISB) should always be involved in strategic decisions.
 In addition, the ISB is responsible for ensuring that all requirements are met and verified in accordance with the established security policy.

-### 3.1 Basic Requirements
+### 3.1 Basic requirements

 The following requirements MUST be implemented as a priority: